-(a) To assist in the resolution of Sports-Related Disputes, the SDRCC will establish and maintain rosters of Dispute Resolution Professionals qualified as Mediators, Arbitrators and Med/Arb neutrals for each the Ordinary Tribunal, the Doping Tribunal and the Safeguarding Tribunal.
+- (a) To assist in the resolution of Sports-Related Disputes, the SDRCC will establish and maintain rosters of Dispute Resolution Professionals qualified to conduct Mediation, Arbitration and Med/Arb processes for each of the Ordinary Tribunal, the Doping Tribunal, the Safeguarding Tribunal and the Appeal Tribunal.
 The rosters and all modifications shall be published by the SDRCC.
-The name of an individual may appear on more than one roster.
+The name of an individual may appear on more than one roster. - (b) In establishing the rosters of Dispute Resolution Professionals, the SDRCC shall: - (i) designate individuals who, as a group, possess training and competence in alternative dispute resolution procedures and their conduct, knowledge of sport issues, and expertise in the conduct of trauma-informed procedures, as determined by the SDRCC Board of Directors from time to time;

-- (b) In establishing the rosters of Dispute Resolution Professionals, the SDRCC shall: - designate individuals who possess recognized experience in sport as well as training and competence in alternative dispute resolution procedures and conduct, as determined by the SDRCC Board of Directors from time to time; and - (ii) strive for fair representation to reflect the diversity of Canadian society. - (c) Upon selection to a relevant roster, each Dispute Resolution Professional shall sign a declaration undertaking to exercise their functions personally with impartiality and in conformity with the provisions of this Code and disclose any reasons that could affect their ability to appear on the Rotating List of the SDRCC. - (d) When a Dispute Resolution Professional is appointed through the Rotating List, the SDRCC will ensure that the Dispute Resolution Professional is qualified, available, able to work in the language requested by the Parties, has no conflict of interest or potential or perceived bias, and is geographically located conveniently if an in-person proceeding has been requested.
-Subject only to Subsections 5.5 (a) and (b), Parties may not impose additional restrictions or limitations on the designation of the Dispute Resolution Professional. - (e) Upon appointment in a Sports-Related Dispute and at any later material time, the Dispute Resolution Professional shall immediately disclose to the Parties and to the SDRCC any conflict or potential conflict of interest and any circumstances that could create a reasonable apprehension of bias.
+- (ii) strive for fair representation to reflect the diversity of Canadian society; and - (iii) ensure that SDRCC processes and proceedings are available in French and English. - (c) Upon selection to a relevant roster, each Dispute Resolution Professional shall sign a declaration undertaking to exercise their functions personally with impartiality and in conformity with the provisions of this Code and disclose any reasons that could affect their ability to appear on the Rotating List of the SDRCC. - (d) When a Dispute Resolution Professional is appointed, the SDRCC will ensure that the Dispute Resolution Professional is qualified, available, able to work in the language requested by the Parties, has no conflict of interest or potential or perceived bias, and is geographically located conveniently if an in-person proceeding has been requested.
+Subject only to Subsections 5.5(a) and (b), Parties may not impose additional restrictions or limitations on the designation of the Dispute Resolution Professional. - (e) Upon appointment in a Sports-Related Dispute and at any later material time, the Dispute Resolution Professional shall immediately disclose to the Parties and to the SDRCC any conflict or potential conflict of interest and any circumstances that could create a reasonable apprehension of bias.